aczietlow/hugo-blog/content/notes/2024/week-19.md

   - Really want to set up an IndieAuth server from the ground up
     - Because fun
     - It's useful in improving my grasp of OAuth
+- Spent 6 hours attempting to "fix" flooring in foyer.
+Instead of replacing a single plank of LVP in the middle of the floor, I damaged the piece that I cut to fit the corner and managed to damage the adjacent boards.
+I now have to replace 4 flooring planks
 - Cooper updates
   - He's able to sleep in 5 hour blocks at night without a bladder accident
   - We're getting closer on bathroom training.
 If the door is open, most of the time he will choose to use the bathroom in the yard.
 It's not consistent, and if it's not easily accessible to him, he'll take the path of least resistance